 regional identity, rooted in a love of place and stemming from shared experiences, environment, and need, as well as principles and values.

 positive vision for a bioregion that is resilient, vibrant and autonomous, that protects the things we find special

-The term Cascadia was adopted in 1970 by Seattle University professor David McCloskey, as a way to better describe our growing regional identity.
+The term Cascadia was first used in 1981 by Seattle University professor David McCloskey, as a way to better describe our growing regional identity, and adopted hundreds of early organizers, academics, indigenous activists, policy planners, and environmentalists who came together for what become termed Cascadian Bioregional Congresses.
 McCloskey describes Cascadia as "a land of falling waters."
 He notes the blending of the natural integrity and the sociocultural unity that gives Cascadia its character.
 Culture stems from place, and we will have more in common with each other, than those in a distant seat of power with little vested interest in our region or people.
 The Cascadia movement works to create more democratic, decentralized, sustainable, local and ethical models for the world, and is built on the idea that every person can be active around the issues they care about.